prascevic/laravel-api-start/README.md

 EndPoint are following this.

-- GET /api/tasks – get all
+- GET /api/tasks

         Will get all tasks and return json.

-- POST /api/posts – store
+- POST /api/tasks
+        will save the task
+        ```
+        {
+            "title": "sample title",
+            "description": "sample description",
+            "status": "todo",
+            "assigneeId": 0
+        }

+        ```
+        In here status and assigneeId are optional

 - GET /api/posts/{id} – show
+        will get special task has right id
 - PUT/PATCH /api/posts/{id} – update
+        will update special task has right id
+        ```
+        {
+            "title": "updated title",
+            "description": "updated description",
+            "status": "todo",
+            "assigneeId": 0
+        }

+        ```
+        all datas are optional
+        If we need to assign task to specific user, we can send the data like this

+        ```
+        {
+            "assigneeId": 0
+        }

+        ```
+        in here 0 means users id

 - DELETE /api/posts/{id} – destroy
+        will delete special task has right id